 When you’re contemplating building a new home or remodeling your existing Connecticut home, choosing new tile may not be the first item on your to-do list.
-But because there are so many different kinds of tiles—and applications—it’s a good idea to get a jump on collecting information.
-That’s why we posted our Updated Tile Guide: Types, Sizes, Patterns, and More some time ago.
+But because there are so many different kinds of tiles—and applications—it’s a good idea to get a jump on collecting information so that you can make the best decisions possible for your project when the time comes.

-And while tile may sometimes take a backseat to items such as countertops, cabinets, appliances, and window treatments, the impact it can have (in an entryway, a kitchen, or a bathroom) is significant.
+While tile may sometimes take a backseat to items such as countertops, cabinets, appliances, and window treatments, the impact tile can have (in an entryway, a kitchen, or a bathroom) is significant.
 With that in mind, let’s take a look at some fun and fascinating facts (along with a few tips) that can help you make the most of these geometrically shaped pieces of pottery or porcelain.

 - Tiles have been around for a long time.
 In fact, the earliest known tiles were found in an archaeological dig in Egypt, and they date back to about 4,700 BC.